nathanhoad/godot_dialogue_manager/docs/Conditions_Mutations.md

 ### Extra Game States

-You can pass an array of nodes/objects as the `extra_game_states` parameter when [requesting a line of dialogue](API.md#func-get_next_dialogue_lineresource-resource-key-string--0-extra_game_states-array-----dictionary) which will also be checked for possible mutation methods.
+You can pass an array of nodes/objects/dictionaries as the `extra_game_states` parameter when [requesting a line of dialogue](API.md#func-get_next_dialogue_lineresource-resource-key-string--0-extra_game_states-array-----dictionary) which will also be checked for possible mutation methods.
 Classes should be instantiated, even if their contents are static.
+Objects are iterated through in the order provided looking for a matching property.
 Here is an example:
 ```
 func pirate():
     print("yarrr")